openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 * **It’s important to know exactly when and what to remove:** Some code may be outdated and can be replaced with a new implementation, or some may have very low usage and is not worth holding on to.
 It’s important to analyze to what extent the code is no longer needed and what (if any) ripple effects it could have elsewhere.
+Monitoring can be a useful tool for this discovery.
 * **Communicating out proposed changes can help guide the path to depreciation/removal:**
   It is crucial to let others know you believe there’s code needing removal and how you plan to go about it.
 Inform individual stakeholders and use Open edX community channels such as